scala/scala3/docs/docs/usage/scaladoc/staticSite.md

 ## Static resources

 You can attach static resources (pdf, images) to your documentation by using two dedicated directories:
 `resources` and `images`.
-When you upload your assets under any of these directories you can reference them in markdown as if they were relatively at the same level.
+After placing your assets under any of these directories, you can reference them in markdown as if they were relatively at the same level.

 For example, consider the following situation: